maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 }
 ```

-This is mostly the needed work in kernel space, which is pretty simple, thanks to the available kernel instrumentation.

-## User space

-In user space, we're able then to access:
-- the sampled stack IDs
-- the stack traces (keyed by their stack IDs)

-We access the histogram of the sampled stacks that contain their IDs, to collect the traces.
 Once the sampling completes, we're able to calculate the program's residency fraction for each subroutine, that is, how much a specific subroutine has been run within a time frame:

 ```